petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-relationships/adding-a-relationship-between-the-object-definitions.md

 This adds a relationship table to Distributor Application and a relationship field to Application Evaluation.
 Liferay also adds dedicated relationship REST endpoints to both object definitions for relating and disassociating entries using REST APIs.

-Before you practice relating object entries, add the relationship to each object's custom layout.
+Before you practice relating object entries, you must add the relationship to each object's custom layout.

 Next: [Adding the Relationship to Custom Layouts](./adding-the-relationship-to-custom-layouts.md)